dojo/docs/developer/design/builder.rst

   				}]}

 Notice the build system automatically appends the ".profile.js" suffix to the profile argument if that argument does not contain a file type.
-When a profile argument is given with no file type, ''and'' the profile argument contains no path segments, ''and'' the profile resource does not exist in the current working directory, then the build system will try to find the profile in the /util/buildscripts/profiles directory after appending the file type ".profile.js" as usual.
+When a profile argument is given with no file type, *and* the profile argument contains no path segments, *and* the profile resource does not exist in the current working directory, then the build system will try to find the profile in the /util/buildscripts/profiles directory after appending the file type ".profile.js" as usual.
 It is possible to specify a profile with a file type different than ".profile.js" by including the file type in the profile argument.

-Notice that the property ```basePath``` was automatically added to the profile object and set to the path at which the profile resides.
-If the profile contained the property ```basePath``` and the value of that property was a relative path, then the build system would automatically resolve that path with respect to the directory in which the profile resources resides--''not'' the current working directory.
+Notice that the property ``basePath`` was automatically added to the profile object and set to the path at which the profile resides.
+If the profile contained the property ``basePath`` and the value of that property was a relative path, then the build system would automatically resolve that path with respect to the directory in which the profile resources resides--*not* the current working directory.
 For example, /util/build/examples/relative-base-path.profile.profile.js has contents:

 .. code-block :: javascript